OJ/gobuster/README.md

 Gobuster v1.2 (OJ Reeves @TheColonial)
 ======================================

-Alternative directory and file busting tool written in Go.
-DNS support recently added after inspiration and effort from [Peleus](https://twitter.com/0x42424242).
+Gobuster is a tool used to brute-force:

+* URIs (directories and files) in web sites.
+* DNS subdomains (with wildcard support).

 ### Oh dear God..
 WHY!?